 Design pros Genevieve Gorder and John Gidding face off in an awards-show party décor competition; Graham Elliot, from Masterchef (2010), shares weight-conscious recipes for breakfast, lunch and dinner; and Rachael makes a healthy black bean tortilla soup.

 Firefighters representing different NYC boroughs compete in the annual Five-Alarm Cook-Off by making hero sandwiches; chef Anne Burrell joins Rachael in the kitchen; and professional bull rider J.B.
-Mauney teaches Rachael how to ride a bull.
+Mauney teaches Rachael how to ride a bull right in the studio.

 Sports analyst Jesse Palmer stops by the studio; New York Jets quarterback Ryan Fitzpatrick and his wife, Liza Fitzpatrick, share their favorite slow-cooker dish; John Gidding shares game-day décor ideas; and Rachael makes mini-meatball pasta.